-In the Australian market, Australian industry and other producers exporting ammonium nitrate to Australia do not face the same effects from regulated gas prices as Russian producers.
+In the Australian market, Australian industry and other non-Russian producers exporting ammonium nitrate to Australia do not face the same effects from regulated gas prices as Russian producers.
 Non-Russian suppliers of ammonium nitrate face significantly more volatility in their gas input costs compared to Russian producers.
 Consequently, they face higher pricing and cost risks.

 Consequently, the commission considers that sales in the domestic Russian market are not suitable for determining a normal value for the exporters pursuant to section 269TAC(1), because the prices of such sales do not permit a proper comparison with the export prices of the goods exported to Australia.
+This is a change from the finding in REP 565.

-The commission's re-examination of whether the market situation prevents a proper comparison under section 269TAC(1) is detailed in sections 4.6.1 to 4.6.8.
+The commission's re-examination of whether the market situation prevents a proper comparison under section 269TAC(1) is detailed in Sections 4.7.1 to 4.7.8 of this report.